chuyanc/Nginx-Reverse-Proxy/Neo4j-Deployment-Data-Loading.md

 #### 1. Install APOC library
 1.1 Download APOC JAR file: Go to https://github.com/neo4j-contrib/neo4j-apoc-procedures and download the APOC JAR file which corresponds to your current Neo4j version.

+1.2 Download GDS JAR file: Go to https://github.com/neo4j/graph-data-science and download the GDS JAR file which corresponds to your current Neo4j version.

-1.2 Install the APOC library: Copy the downloaded APOC JAR file into the "plugins" directory of your Neo4j installation.
+1.2 Install the APOC library: Copy the downloaded JAR files into the "plugins" directory of your Neo4j installation (usually ```/var/lib/neo4j/plugins```).

 1.3 Open Neo4j configuration file at ```/etc/neo4j/neo4j.conf```, and add the following line at the end of file to allow APOC procedures:

 ```
 dbms.security.procedures.unrestricted=apoc.*
+dbms.security.procedures.unrestricted=gds.*
 ```
-1.4 Then use ```$ sudo systemctl status neo4j``` to restart the server and install APOC library.
+1.4 Then use ```$ sudo systemctl restart neo4j``` to restart the server and install APOC library.

 #### 2. Login to the Neo4j server and check APOC validation
 2.1 In order to login, we can either use the user interface on http://public-ip:7474 or use command line to enter: